CBC-UCONN/genome_size_estimation/README.md

 ## Genome profiling using `GenomeScope` and `jellyfish`

 When we have a real dataset, we can do this analysis in three steps.
 First, count k-mers, second count k-mer frequencies, and finally, model the k-mer spectrum.
 We'll do steps one and two in [`jellyfish`](https://github.com/gmarcais/Jellyfish) and step 3 in [`GenomeScope`](http://qb.cshl.edu/genomescope/).
+As mentioned above, we need the data to have a fairly low error rate, so Illumina data is what's usually used for this.
+As we're counting k-mers, we'd also ideally do some QC on the data beforehand, trimming out adapters and low quality sequence if there is a lot of it (see [here](https://github.com/CBC-UCONN/RNAseq_nonmodel#2-quality-control) for an example).

 ### Counting k-mers